stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 Not going to introduce BERT here, it took the world by storm and since then has been used for pretty much anything - turning regular rocks into gold, curing the blind, bringing people back from the dead... and wasn't trained on any of these tasks, what a guy!<br>
 *(Hi, this is me being totally sarcastic because it's my blog.
 As you'll see here and in the future, I'm not the biggest fan of huge-but-dumb models that happen to work well for English)*<br>
 So BERT has four important qualities that make it interesting for multi-tagging Hebrew:
-1. It's contextualized and remember that the correct segmentation is relies on context
+1. It's a contextualized model (remember that the correct segmentation relies on context)
-2. It breaks words into pieces (called word-pieces), which is needed in the pre-processing stage.
+2. It (linearly...) segments words into pieces (called word-pieces), which is needed in the pre-processing stage.
 3. It's multilingual and the Hebrew part of it is trained on a larger corpus than previous pre-neural Hebrew models used.
 4. It's really important for reviewers